Premium features of dataflows

 Using DirectQuery with dataflows enables the following enhancements to your Power BI and dataflows processes:

 Avoid separate refresh schedules - DirectQuery connects directly to a dataflow, removing the need to create an imported dataset.
 As such, using DirectQuery with your dataflows means you no longer need separate refresh schedules for the dataflow and the dataset to ensure your data is synchronized.

-Using DirectQuery for dataflows
+Use DirectQuery for dataflows

 Using DirectQuery with dataflows is available in Power BI Desktop.

-- Your dataflow must reside within a Power BI Premium enabled workspace
+- Your dataflow must reside within a Power BI Premium enabled workspace.

-- The compute engine must be turned on
+- The compute engine must be turned on.

 Enable DirectQuery for dataflows

 To ensure your dataflow is available for DirectQuery access, the enhanced compute engine must be in its optimized state.
 To enable DirectQuery for dataflows, set the new Enhanced compute engine settings option to On.
-The following image shows the setting properly selected.

-Once you've applied that setting, refresh the dataflow for the optimization to take effect.
+After you've applied that setting, refresh the dataflow for the optimization to take effect.